 Ductless systems describe any type of air conditioning systems that do not use ducts.
 This includes cassette units, wall-mounted split systems, and multi zone systems.

 Need more information?
-Our Maitland Air Conditioning technicians are happy to answer your questions.
+Our Maitland Air Conditioning & Electrical technicians are happy to answer your questions.
 Give us a call for all your enquiries or set an appointment with one of our experts.
 We provide all of our clients with free on-site consultations and quotes.